tariqazmat101/Upwork-codepipeline-lambda-rds/README.md

 ## Conceptual Understanding
 To put simply, this project is a pipeline that deploys software(.Net C# code) into AWS(Lambda).
-However, because AWS Lambda does not support the .Net version of the C# code, we are thus required to use containerized lambda images. https://docs.aws.amazon.com/lambda/latest/dg/images-create.html
+However, because AWS Lambda does not support the latest .Net runtime that the C# code uses, we are thus required to use containerized lambda images. https://docs.aws.amazon.com/lambda/latest/dg/images-create.html

+By using lambda container images, we create an image with the latest .NET runtime pre-installed and package our code inside that image.

-The AWS Lambda also relies on other AWS services(Aurora DB and EFS), creating an environment.
+The AWS Lambda relies on other AWS services(Aurora DB and EFS), creating an environment.
 We have 3 Environments,Dev,testing, and production defined in the pipeline.yml file.

 Here is a breif overview of each environment: